chloecdn/arch-vfio-vm-stuff/README.md

 # arch-vfio-vm-stuff

+# DONT USE THIS - ITS STILL IN WORK!

 This contains a few scripts i created to automate creating a vfio-setup on arch.
 Use these scripts with caution.
 They may break.